akshai-0020/ABN-AMRO-assessment/README.md

             * npm run testCross - To run the test in different browsers.

-            * npm run testReport - It will run the test and save the report in Test_Reports file in     HTMLformat.
+            * npm run testReport - It will run the test and save the report in Test_Reports file in HTML format.

             * npm run testScreenShot - To run the test and take the Screenshots needed.